tuxtof/SE-Training-Automation-Calm/lab1/calm_workshop_lab1.rst

 **Part 2: Your Entry Level Blueprint**
 **************************************

-1. Navigate to the Blueprint ( |image2|) tab
+1. Navigate to the Blueprint ( |image2| ) tab
 2. Click on **Create Blueprint **

-3. Assign this Blueprint to the Default Project Welcome to the Blueprint Editor!
+3. Assign this Blueprint to the calm  Project
+4. Click on Proceed

+ Welcome to the Blueprint Editor !
 Let’s take a look at the interface

 |image3|

 In general, the Blueprint creation flow goes:

--  Create Object in Application Overview ○ Or select an existing object either from the workspace or the Overview panel
+-  Create Object in Application Overview  or select an existing object either from the workspace or the Overview panel

 -  Configure the object in the configuration pane